As a marketer, have you ever wished you had a resource with all the essential and advanced information about blogging in one place?

 Everything you need to know about blog comments

-In a nutshell, what separate a blog from a website are the comments.
-This is the place where the community gets built.
-Where all the discussions take place…and you build a loyal following of readers.
+In a nutshell, what separates a blog from a website are the comments.
+This is the place where the community gets built…where all the discussions take place…and you build a loyal following of readers.

 But you have to get the comments right.